redgene/visp_unity_mbt/README.md

-# visp_unity_mbt
-Repository for model-based tracking implementation in Unity
+# ViSP Model-Based tracking in Unity